MdParwez/portfolioWebsiteReact/README.md

 # Personal Portfolio Website

-Welcome to my personal portfolio website, built using React.js and Tailwind CSS.
+this is  my personal portfolio website, built using React.js and Tailwind CSS.
 Explore my work, skills, and ways to get in touch.

 ## Link
 [https://mdparwez-portfolio.vercel.app/](https://mdparwez-portfolio.vercel.app/)